isage/Adrenaline/docs/src/02-Install.md

 > [!IMPORTANT]
 > If you have installed a version below v7.1.0, the network update won't work; you will have to update with one of the other two remaining methods.

+> [!IMPORTANT] Important 2
+> If you have installed a nightly version, the network update won't work; you will have to update with one of the other two remaining methods.